smart-on-fhir/cumulus-library/CONTRIBUTING.md

   the `id` field, add a `condition_ref` field defined like:
   `concat('Condition/', id) AS condition_ref`

+## DateTime fields

+In general:
+- Expand a Date/DateTime/Instant field into four versions: day/week/month/year, with appropriate suffixes (look for examples).
+- If the field is a Date field, leave the `_day` suffix off the day version, since the end result is not actually a modified value.
+- Add start & end versions of Period fields, since EHRs are truly wild out there and may fill only start or only end.

 ## Rebuilding the reference SQL

 We keep some reference SQL in git,